rtiangha/OcherBook/README.md

 ## License

 OcherBook itself is GPLv3.
-See COPYING.
+See `COPYING`.

-See doc/LICENSES for all relevant licenses.
+See `doc/LICENSES` for all relevant licenses.

 ## Links